Ziggeo/Swift-Client-SDK/README.md

   ```
 - Reopen the project using the .xcworkspace

-## Preparing app for the submission to App Store
+## Preparing App for the Submission to App Store
 - Create "new run script phase" at the application target build settings to strip the unused architectures.
 Use the script provided with the Swift-Client-SDK/TestApplication example (TestApplication target settings -> Build phases -> Run script section)

-# Basic usage
+# Basic Usage
 ## Initialize Application

 ```